clojurewerkz/ogre.docs/articles/getting_started.md

 authors of Gremlin are the ones who will be causing most of the changes to Ogre to hapepn.
 Ogre is a mere wrapper around their work and the version scheme acknowledges that directly.
-Thus, the current release is `2.3.0.1`, meaning that the current release uses Gremlin `2.3.0` and has undergone one major versions itself so far since release.
+Thus, the current release is `2.3.0.2`, meaning that the current release uses Gremlin `2.3.0` and has undergone two major versions itself so far since release.

 To get started with Ogre, include the following dependency for
-leiningen: `[clojurewerkz/ogre "2.3.0.1"]`.
+leiningen: `[clojurewerkz/ogre "2.3.0.2"]`.

 ### The TinkerGraph